 - For the Climax: How does it all come to a head in the climax?
 This needs to emotionally be the crux of everything you’ve built up to, and the stakes need to be in genuine danger.
 If there’s no real threat, then there’s no reason for your reader to care; this climax has to matter, even if it’s about something as simple as selling enough magazines to send a little girl to camp.

-Do you struggle with any of the components of plot?
+Do you struggle with any of the elements of plot?
 Let me know in the comments.